• Skip to primary navigation

 bowls with ingredients for peanut butter snowballs - creamy peanut butter, powdered sugar, crushed graham crackers, vanilla extract, white chocolate bark.

 • Peanut butter: You want to use the commercial brand like Jif or Skippy.
 Any of the natural peanut butter will be too thin and runny and run the possibility of oil separating.
 The regular classic stuff will hold together nicely.
 Feel free to use crunchy peanut butter if you’d like.
+Swap out the peanut butter for almond butter or cashew butter if you’d like or nut free sun butter.

 • Butter: Bring the butter out to room temperature ahead of time.
 You want it softened so it’s easy to cream and blend with the peanut butter.